Install on a Kubernetes Cluster¶

 ).

-The Helm chart exposes many more configuration values, see the default values.yaml file for more information.
+The Helm chart exposes many configuration values, see the default values.yaml file for more information.

 Install the Helm Chart¶